On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Introduction

-The remaining structure of the paper can be summarized as follows: \begin{itemize} \item In Section \ref{sec: problem} we introduce prediction and prescription problems (that are motivated and similar to the related meta-optimization problems in \cite{VanParys2020}) under the assumption that the data set is incomplete.
+The remaining structure of the paper is summarized as follows: \begin{itemize} \item In Section \ref{sec: problem} we introduce our prediction and prescription problems (that are motivated and similar to the related meta-optimization problems in \cite{VanParys2020}) under the assumption that the data set is incomplete.
 We also define problem-specific asymptotic and finite sample performance guarantees. \item Section \ref{sec: solution techniques} provides some analysis of the prediction and prescription problems.
-By leveraging the inclusion–exclusion principle and large deviations theory we establish that the outlined problems admit weakly optimal solutions.
-One of these solutions can be obtained by solving a DRO problem over all probability distributions with given component-wise relative entropy distances from the empirical marginal distributions. \item In Section \ref{sec: comp study} we provide numerical experiments with applications to a data-driven shortest path problem.
-The proposed DRO approach is compared with several benchmark approaches in terms of their average out-of-sample performance. \item Finally, Section~\ref{sec: conclusion} concludes the paper and outlines possible directions for future research. \end{itemize}
+In particular, we focus on the quality and computational tractability of the proposed DRO approach. \item In Section \ref{sec: comp study} we provide numerical experiments with applications to data-driven shortest path and unweighted knapsack problems.
+The DRO approach is also compared with several benchmark approaches in terms of their average out-of-sample performance. \item Finally, Section~\ref{sec: conclusion} concludes the paper and outlines possible directions for future research. \end{itemize} \textbf{Notation.} All vectors and matrices are labelled by bold letters.
+The natural logarithm for some $q \in \mathbb{R}_{>0}$ is denoted as $\ln(q)$.
+Furthermore, we adapt the conventions $0 \ln(\frac{0}{q}) = 0$ and $q' \ln(\frac{q'}{0}) = \infty$ for any $q, q' \in \mathbb{R}_{>0}$.
+The space of all probability distributions with a support $\mathcal{S} \subseteq \mathbb{R}^{n}$, $n \in \mathbb{Z}_{>0}$, is denoted by $\mathcal{Q}_0(\mathcal{S})$ and for any distribution~$\mathbb{Q} \in \mathcal{Q}_0(\mathcal{S})$ we denote by $\mathbf{Q} =~(\mathbb{Q}_1, \ldots, \mathbb{Q}_n)^\top$ a vector of the associated marginal distributions.
+We use $\mathbbm{1}\{Z\}$ as an indicator of some logical statement~$Z$.
+Finally, the probability of $Z$ with respect to some distribution $\mathbb{Q} \in \mathcal{Q}_0(\mathcal{S})$ is referred to as $\Pr_{\mathbb{Q}}\{Z\}$ (the index $\mathbb{Q}$ is omitted, if the data-generating distribution is clear from the context).